 SCC, along with many other area churches and business, has been a long-time supporter of Vision House Shoreline (also known as Jacob’s Well), which provides housing, childcare, case support, and more for homeless families in Shoreline.

-On the 4th Tuesday of the month, SCC members prep dinner for families prior to an evening event.
+On the 4th Tuesday of the month, we prep dinner for families prior to an evening event.
 Occasional other opportunities to serve include clean-out/prep of apartment units when a new family is moving in, and the Shoreline Sleepout (SCC women “sleeping out” in our parking lot for a night to raise awareness and funds for Vision House projects).
 Vision House also maintains an ongoing list of volunteer needs.

 For more information, contact the office or visit www.visionhouse.org.